-Access By Road - is via an unsealed road (4WD only) through Arnhem Land.
+Access by Road - is via an unsealed road (4WD only) through Arnhem Land.
 The roads are only open in the dry season (May - October), depending on the rains.
 Roads can be closed for ceremonial reasons with little notice.
-If you are driving there are several things to remember.
+If you are driving, there are several things to remember:

 - Caravans and motor bikes are not permitted.
-Off road vans are permitted but at your own risk. - There is no mechanical service in the Park. - Permits do not allow for stops between the East Alligator River (Cahills Crossing)

-and the Park boundary.

-- Alcohol may be carried but not consumed while travelling through Arnhemland to Garig Ganuk Barlu National Park - Check tide charts before setting out.
+Off road vans are permitted but at your own risk. - There is no mechanical service in the Park. - Permits do not allow for stops between the East Alligator River (Cahills Crossing) and the Park boundary. - Alcohol may be carried but not consumed while travelling through Arnhem Land to Garig Gunak Barlu National Park - Check tide charts before setting out.
 The tides at Cahills Crossing are about six hours later than Darwin tides.
 Some tides may prevent you crossing the river. - The roads are narrow, dusty and corrugated with blind corners and dangerous bends.
 Beware of oncoming traffic.
-Drive slowly, with extreme care, especially between Murgenella and Black Point. - Fuel is available at Jabiru.
-Be sure to carry sufficient fuel to cover the 640 km round trip through the park and fuel required during your stay.
-Fuel is currently not available in the Park.
+Drive slowly, with extreme care, especially between Murgenella and Black Point.

-By Air charter - there is an airstrip at Smith Point, 2 km from the campground and 5 km from Black Point.
+By Air Charter - there is an airstrip at Smith Point, 2 km from the campground and 5 km from Black Point.
 There is no public transport within the Park.

-By sea - the Park is two days sailing from Darwin (150 nautical miles).
+By Sea - the Park is two days sailing from Darwin (150 nautical miles).
 The best time to visit is between August and October when moderating east to southeast winds prevail.
 Cyclones can occur between November and April.
 There are coral reefs and scenic anchorage for all types of boats.
 Do not anchor on coral reefs.